 The project is located in Santa Clara a Velha, within the Odemira Municipality, Portugal.
-The project is subdivided into 5 plots where reforestation was carried out.
-Table 1 shows the various reforested plots with their coordinates.
+The afforested plot lies close to adjoining Scrubland and Agricultural areas.
 A project location map is illustrated in Figure 1.
+Table 1 shows the coordinates of the reforested Plots.